 Before a person reveals information that they may wish to keep confidential, a responsible employee should make every effort to ensure that the person understands:

-The employee's obligation to report the information that the person shares with the Title IX Coordinator regarding the incident, including the name of the respondent and person involved in the sexual misconduct.
+The employee's obligation to report to the Title IX coordinator the information that the person shares regarding the incident, including the name of the individual(s) subjected to and those accused of engaging in sexual misconduct.

 The person's ability to obtain confidential resources, including an advocate.